NLnetLabs/rotonda-doc/manual/source/why.rst

 A Route Monitor is like a Route Collector in that it engages passively with BGP speakers through BMP or "passive speaking".
-However, instead of or in addition to storing, it will send signals to other systems and/or applications based on certain user-defined events or combinations of (accumulated) events occurring in the observed BGP network.
+However, instead of or in addition to storing, it will send signals to other systems and/or applications based on specific user-defined events or combinations of (accumulated) events occurring in the observed BGP network.
 Some purposes would be troubleshooting, post-mortem analysis and anomaly detection.